 Material covered will be selected from the following topics: Algebra-based problem solving, linear and quadratic equations, inequalities, variation, graphs, functions, geometry, measurement, counting methods, statistics, the relation between algebra and geometry.
 A student who has passed an MA course numbered 115 or higher with a grade of C or better may not subsequently receive credit for MA106.

 An introduction to real-valued functions and their graphs including polynomial, rational, exponential and logarithmic functions; composite and inverse functions; theory of equations; systems of equations and inequalities.
-A student who has passed MA115 with a grade of C or better may not subsequently receive credit for MA109.
+A student who has passed an MA course numbered 115 or higher with a grade of C or better may not subsequently receive credit for MA109.

 Plane and analytic geometry—lines, translation of axes; functions and graphs (with and without graphing calculators), translation of graphs, analytic trigonometry, exponential functions, inverse functions (including inverse trigonometric functions and logarithmic functions), absolute value inequalities.
-A student who has passed MA115 with a grade of C or better may not subsequently receive credit for MA110.
+A student who has passed an MA course numbered 115 or higher with a grade of C or better may not subsequently receive credit for MA110.

 Prerequisite(s): MA109 or placement.

 Limits and their properties, continuity, derivatives and their applications, integrals, Fundamental Theorem.
 These will be applied to algebraic, trigonometric, exponential, and logarithmic functions.
 5 hours lecture.

 Applications of the definite integral, techniques of integration, infinite sequences and series, tests for convergence, Taylor’s Theorem, power series.
 5 hours lecture.